lammps/lammps/doc/src/Developer_par_long.rst

   in memory.
 This reordering can be done during the packing or unpacking of buffers for MPI communication.

-- For large systems and particularly a large number of MPI processes, the dominant cost for parallel FFTs is often the communication, not the computation of 1d FFTs, even though the latter scales as :math:`N
-  \log(N)` in the number of grid points *N* per grid direction.
+- For large systems and particularly many MPI processes, the dominant cost for parallel FFTs is often the communication, not the computation of 1d FFTs, even though the latter scales as :math:`N \log(N)` in the number of grid points *N* per grid direction.
 This is due to the fact that only a 2d decomposition into pencils is possible while atom data (and their corresponding short-range force and energy computations) can be decomposed efficiently in 3d.

-  This can be addressed by reducing the number of MPI processes involved in the MPI communication by using :doc:`hybrid MPI + OpenMP parallelization <Speed_omp>`.
-This will use OpenMP parallelization inside the MPI domains and while that may have a lower parallel efficiency, it reduces the communication overhead.
+  Reducing the number of MPI processes involved in the MPI communication will reduce this kind of overhead.
+By using a :doc:`hybrid MPI + OpenMP parallelization <Speed_omp>` it is still possible to use all processes for parallel computation.
+It will use OpenMP parallelization inside the MPI domains.
+While that may have a lower parallel efficiency for some part of the computation, that can be less than the communication overhead in the 3d FFTs.

-  As an alternative it is also possible to start a :ref:`multi-partition
+  As an alternative, it is also possible to start a :ref:`multi-partition
   <partition>` calculation and then use the :doc:`verlet/split
   integrator <run_style>` to perform the PPPM computation on a dedicated, separate partition of MPI processes.
 This uses an integer